I don’t know about you, but I don’t get excited about small scale frugality tips.

 I know that its natural to want to protect your babies from the big bad world and give them the best start in life.
 But I’m just not convinced that paying for private education offers a decent return on the investment.
 And its a BIG investment.

 What if you took that money and put it in a tracker fund for them?
-What if you taught them The Incomparable Advantage of Having to Work for what you get?
+Or better, what if you taught them The Incomparable Advantage of Having to Work for what you get?

 8. Get some Game

 Let’s be honest, this one is mainly aimed at guys.
-Especially younger guys who haven’t yet found their Special Love Muffin (although it applies to everyone).
+Especially younger guys who haven’t yet found their Special Love Muffin.

 Trying to impress women via spending is the ultimate sucker move.
 It usually doesn’t work.
 But even worse than when it doesn’t work is when it does.
 You are then a Walking Wallet.

 Your have 2 choices here.
-First, you can go the consumerist way.
-Throw your money around like a drunken sailor on shore leave.
-Buy stuff that promises to make you irresistible to women.
+First, you can go the consumerist way and buy stuff that promises to make you irresistible to women.
 It’s all bullshit.

 Or second, you can learn some “Game“.
 I don’t mean magic tricks, tarot cards and wearing a feather boa.
 I mean learning about emotional intelligence (yes, that’s a thing), the science behind attraction and doing some work on yourself.